-When we first entered into Hi-Fi we stumbled across Rega as affordable hi-fi that punched above its belt against its price.
-Since those early days their expanding product range as led them to Reference series that is now positioned against the very best.
+When we first entered into Hi-Fi we stumbled across Rega as affordable hi-fi that punched above its weight against its price.
+Since those early days their expanding product range has led them to Reference Series that is now positioned against the very best.

 The first Rega – A star is born

-Roy was now able to leave Ford; he collected a redundancy check and promptly blew it on a factory in Rochford.
-Soon after the partner with Tony Relph split, Roy swapping his share of Rega.
+Roy was now able to leave Ford; he collected a redundancy cheque and promptly blew it on a factory in Rochford.
+Soon after the partnership with Tony Relph split, Roy swapping his share of Rega.
 Terry Davies joined as Rega’s financial administrator.

 In 1975 the Planar 2 was developed and quickly took its place in the market as the finest budget turntable.
 In June 1977 HI-FI News and Record Review announced the Planar 3 saying ‘The complete unit is worth a look’!
 Rega’s usual blaze of non-publicity.